 Only people who qualify will be allowed to send their information on paper.
 If you do not qualify for paper filing, then you will need to use online filing.

 If you qualify for paper filing, you will need to send forms to HMRC quarterly.
-The forms are based on the RTI system used for people who file online.
+The forms are based on the RTI system used by people who file online.
 You can use HMRC manual tax tables or an online PAYE calculator to help you with the required calculations.
 You can find out more about the RTI paper process in our section on paper filing.

 Who qualifies for paper filing?